vaquerizaslab/fanc/kaic-doc/getting_started.rst

 If you are on Linux, download the source code of the latest version from the `HDF5 website <https://www.hdfgroup.org/HDF5/>`_ and unpack it.
-There are two different HDF5 branches - note that the 1.10.x branch is not supported!

 .. code:: bash